-The 1st game of the new Premier League season starts on Friday the 9th August at 8pm.
-The Liverpool Vs Norwich opening game is the deadline to choose your fantasy football team (and name!)
+With the 2019-20 season finishing more than 2 months late, the start of the 2020-21 season was pushed back and the Premier League announced it will start on the weekend of 12-13 September.
+The Fulham Vs Arsenal opening game is the deadline to choose your fantasy football team (and name!)
 If entering the classic Premier Fantasy league format generally gameweek deadlines are 2 hours before the 1st game of the weekend/gameweek, so be sure to submit your team in time for the FPL.
 Of course if you are entering a draft format you will have already endured the drama of the draft in the days or weeks before Gameweek 1.

 Anthony Martial Law

 Cesc on legs

 Cesc on the beach

 Charlie Austin Powers

 Charlie Austin-tatious chip